vstinner/misc/cpython/pep-core_dev_process.rst

 a request, or a pull request.

 There is no manual validation, nor additional privilege.
-It's just a thin distinction with a newcomer.
+It's just a a thin distinction with a newcomer.

 At this step, it becomes interesting to start reading the `Python Developer Guide <http://devguide.python.org/>`_.